andrhamm/serverless-job-manager/README.md

   * A table for Jobs - the configuration of scheduled recurring jobs
   * A table for Job Executions - the record of each "run" of a job and the result
 * State Machines (backed by AWS Step Functions)
+* VPC Endpoint for limiting API access to clients within the VPC/VPN
+  * _(Manually configured in the AWS Console)_

 * Lambdas, etc

 ---